 Founded by Thomas Glerup out of a development project in Nepal, current owners Jakob Lykke and Liz Wirth continue the Betterfelt legacy, offering wool felt products that are a fusion of Danish design and Nepali craftsmanship.

-Their selection of high-quality, fair trade slippers are available in several styles and lovely colours for adults and kids alike.
+Their selection of high-quality, fair trade slippers is available in several styles and lovely colors for adults and kids alike.
 They carry several options for ethical and environmentally friendly slippers that can be worn inside, outside, or anywhere you seek comfort.

 They also offer products for the home, including a very cozy-looking hand-felted cat cave made of 100% natural wool!